University of East Anglia: What it's really like

 Who isn’t the right fit for UEA?

-When you apply to UEA, the uni will look at predicted and existing grades, alongside your Personal Statement.
+When you apply to UEA, the university will look at predicted and existing grades, alongside your Personal Statement.
 When it comes to predicted grades, we can sometimes offer a grade boundary lower than the standard entry requirements for your course if you’ve got an Extended Project Qualification (EPQ).
 This shows off your interest in your subject, and that you’ve gone above and beyond to explore it, so this is definitely worth considering.

 In your Personal Statement, make sure you include activities, work experience, or any volunteering experience you have, and tell the university how those things make you a good candidate for your subject.
 UEA is looking for well-rounded students who take interest in their subject outside of school or college, so make sure your application shows this off.